 - Over 85KG – 100KG base load, attack speed is reduced by 10% but gains 15% damage.
 Rolling speed is reduced by 20% and weapon stability is increased by 15.

-With all that done, it’s time to actually play the game.
+With all that done, it’s time to jump into the game.
 You’ll get basic combat and movement tutorials to get you on your way before dropping you into the open world.
+When you’re reach the open world, we recommend following the main story to learn the basics of base building and get the Motorcycle.

 Deviants